Multi-Channel Speaker Verification for Single and Multi-talker Speech: Results

-In Table \ref{tab:all}, we evaluate three versions of our multi-channel test set: clean (no data augmentation), noisy, and noisy with SIR fixed to 0.
-The last version explores a slightly more challenging scenario.
-We observe that 257-D \ac{LPS} features are better than 80-D LMFBs perhaps due to higher dimensionality.
-In clean condition, \emph{MultChanSinc} features are better than single-channel features, but perform worse in noisy condition.
-This suggests that these features might not be robust to noise or they are sensitive to its hyper-parameters.
-LPS+cosIPD are conventional choice of features and they are superior to \emph{MultChanSinc} in our case.
-By experimenting with three choices of microphone pairs, we observe that this choice is important and perhaps can even be learned.
-Performance-wise ranking of such pairs is v2 $>$ v0 $>>$ v1.
-They also achieve best clean condition performance.
-Adding beamformer features (DPR) hurt in clean condition while maintaining performance in noisy condition.
-This is possibly because these features fail to complement other features in our simple feature concatenation scheme.
-We make similar observation for angle features (AF).
-When both type of \emph{directional} features are combined, complementary behavior is observed and we get best results on noisy condition while performance on clean condition is also better than the baseline.
+In Table \ref{tab:all}, we evaluate our multi-channel system on four testing scenarios.
+First, we observe that 257-D \ac{LPS} features are better than the baseline 80-D LMFBs perhaps due to higher dimensionality.
+In clean conditions, \emph{MultChanSinc} features are better than single-channel features but perform worse or equivalent to LPS in noisy conditions.
+This suggests that these features might not be robust to noise or are sensitive to its hyper-parameters.
+LPS+cosIPD are conventional choice of features for MCSV and we find them superior to \emph{MultChanSinc} in our case.
+By experimenting with two choices of microphone pairs, we observe that this choice is important and perhaps can even be learned.
+We find v0 to be much superior to v1 even though the latter is a bigger set.
+They also achieve the best clean condition EER.
+Adding beamformer features (DPR) hurt in clean condition while roughly maintaining performance in other cases.
+This is possibly because these features fail to complement other features under our simple feature fusion scheme.
+The trend is similar for Angle Features (AF) although they seem superior to DPR features.
+When both types of \emph{directional} features are combined, we observe complementary behavior and non-target \emph{cancellation ability}.
+When speech enhancement is introduced, we observe consistent and significant gains.
+Using interference source location gives us the best system which outperforms in almost all noisy conditions.
+We expect this improvement to be higher when the number of sources is more than (current) two.
+We also observed that sinIPD features do not deliver more information to the system (not listed here).
+Finally, from the ablation experiment (last row), we can see the importance of VAD in our joint learning system.

-Incorporating sinIPD features vastly degrade performance.
-This ill-effect is perhaps also due to concatenating vastly different types of features on channel dimension and not learning to fuse them.
-However, adding interference location information gives some expected improvement.
-This demonstrates a \emph{cancelling ability} in our \emph{directional} features.
-Including absolute phase information of the first microphone \emph{phase0} hurts, which shows that relative phase information (through IPDs) is sufficient.
-Note that, till now, enhancement is not incorporated.
-Using it further improves performance.
-However, excluding \ac{VAD} from this system degrades minDCF while improving \ac{EER}.
-This suggests that there is an interplay between enhancement and \ac{VAD} module and therefore a further exploration is required.